softwareguru/airflowsummit-website/content/speakers/ankit-chaurasia/_index.md

 linkedin: https://www.linkedin.com/in/sunank200/
 ---

-Ankit Chaurasia is a Senior Software Engineer at Astronomer, where he specialises in the design and development of Apache Airflow.
-He is a strong advocate for open-source projects and has contributed to initiatives such as Apache Airflow and Ask-Astro.
-Previously, Ankit led teams at Wadhwani AI, where he developed AI solutions for healthcare and agriculture, culminating in a $2 million grant from the Google AI Challenge.

-Ankit has presented at the Airflow Summit in 2022, 2024 and 2025.
+Ankit Chaurasia is a Data Platform Engineer at Apple and an Apache Airflow contributor.
+Previously a Senior Software Engineer at Astronomer, he's a returning Airflow Summit speaker (2022, 2024, 2025).
+For more information, visit https://ankitchaurasia.info/.